cireyy/Genomic-Transformer/README.md

 The repository includes simulated (dummy) example data to demonstrate the input structure required by the MetaGeno framework.
 These files mimic genomic data but do not contain identifiable information.
 Below is a description of the expected format for each input:

 - `data/processed/labels.npy`
-  A NumPy array of shape `(N,)`, where `N` is the number of samples.
-Each value is a binary label indicating whether the individual had ischemic stroke (0 = control, 1 = case).
+  A NumPy array of shape (N, 6), where each column corresponds to a binary label (0 = control, 1 = case) for one of the six target diseases (AF, HT, HCL, T2D, CAD, IS), in that order.

 - `data/processed/family_history.npy`
   A NumPy array of shape `(N, 6)`, where each column represents a binary indicator (0 or 1) for family history of six modifiable risk factor (MRFs), corresponding to: